• Skip to primary navigation

 Technically, yes.
 However, I don't really recommend it.
 Dark meat is a bit fattier than white, and fat moistens the meat and enhances the flavor.
 You will remove the skin anyway, which is where most of the fat is; what's left is enough to keep the thigh moist and make it super delicious.

-If you want to cook lean meat, try this easy Boneless Skinless Turkey Breast recipe or make juicy Dutch Oven Turkey Breast.
+If you want to cook lean meat, try this easy Boneless Skinless Turkey Breast recipe or make a juicy Dutch Oven Turkey Breast.

 Can I make pulled turkey in the slow cooker?

-Definitely.
-Cook the thigh on low for 5-6 hours or until you can pull the meat off the bone with the forks.
+Definitely, cook the thigh on low for 5-6 hours or until you can pull the meat off the bone with the forks.

-Refrigerate leftovers in an airtight container for 3-4 days.
+Refrigerate leftover pulled turkey in an airtight container for 3-4 days.

 Freeze in a freezer container for up to 3 months.
 Defrost in the refrigerator and reheat before serving.